 We depend on the capabilities and experience, and the continued services, of our senior management.
 The loss of the services of members of our senior management could create a gap in management and could result in the loss of expertise necessary for us to execute our business strategy and thereby adversely affect our business.
-We do not currently have "key person" life insurance with respect to any of our senior management.
+We recently announced entering a CEO transition period, as Tal Jacobson, currently General Manager of CodeFuel, our search advertising business, will be promoted to Chief Executive Officer on August 1, 2023.
+Following Jacobson's promotion, our current Chief Executive Officer, Doron Gerstel, will step down from the executive team and remain on our Board of Directors.

 Further, our ability to execute our business strategy also depends on our ability to continue to attract, retain and motivate qualified and skilled technical and creative personnel and skilled management, marketing and sales personnel, as well as third party technology vendors and other consultants and contractors.
-We operate out of different locations around the globe and competition for well-qualified employees in our industry is intense and our continued ability to compete effectively depends, in part, upon our ability to retain existing key employees and to attract new sellled and qualified employees as well, which can be difficult, expensive and time the cannot attract and retain additional experienced key employees or if we lose one or more of our current key employees, our ability to develop or market our products and attract or acquire new users could be adversely affected.
+We operate out of different locations around the globe and competition for well-qualified employees in our industry is intense and our continued ability to compete effectively depends, in part, upon our ability to retain existing key employees and to attract new skilled and qualified employees as well, which can be difficult, expensive and time-consuming.
+If we cannot attract and retain additional experienced key employees or if we lose one or more of our current key employees, our ability to develop or market our products and attract or acquire new users could be adversely affected.
 Although we have established programs to attract new employees and provide incentives to retain existing employees, particularly senior management, we cannot be assured that we will be able to retain the services of senior management or other key employees as we continue to integrate and develop our solutions or that we will be able to attract new employees in the future who are capable of making significant contributions and we may face challenges in adequately or appropriately integrating them into our workforce and organizational culture.
 See Item 6.
 "Directors, Senior Management and Employees."

-Competition for highly skilled technical and other personnel in Israel is intense, and as a result we may fail to attract, recruit, retain and develop qualified employees, which could materially and adversely impact our business, financial condition and results of operations.
+Competition for highly skilled technical and other personnel mainly in Israel and in the United States is intense, and as a result we may fail to attract, recruit, retain and develop qualified employees, which could materially and adversely impact our business, financial condition and results of operations.